ad-freiburg/qlever/README.md

 There are two things that can contribute to high RAM usage (and large startup times) during runtime:

 1) The size of the KB vocabulary.
-Using the -l flag while building the index and starting the server causes long and rarely used strings to be externalized to disk.
+Using the -l flag while building the index causes long and rarely used strings to be externalized to disk.
 This saves a significant amount of memory at little to no time cost for typical queries.
 The strategy can be modified to be more aggressive (currently by editing directly in the code during index construction)